How to Automatically Login into Laravel App in Your Local Dev Environment

 Each solution below assumes you've seeded or registered a local user account in your database.

-You can create a custom route in your Laravel routes file (routes/web.php
+You can create a custom route in your Laravel routes file (routes/web.php) that triggers the auto-login functionality.

-route in your local development environment, Laravel will automatically log in the specified user, redirecting them to the desired page (in this case, /dashboard
+When you access the /auto-login route in your local development environment, Laravel will automatically log in the specified user, redirecting them to the desired page (in this case, /dashboard).

 Another method to automate your Laravel application's login process is leveraging custom middleware designed for auto-login functionality.
 This approach provides more flexibility and control over the auto-login process, allowing you to define custom logic and conditions for authentication.

-Generate a new middleware using the Artisan command make:middleware
+Generate a new middleware using the Artisan command make:middleware.

-) to apply it to the desired routes or groups of routes.
+Register the custom middleware in the HTTP kernel (app/Http/Kernel.php) to apply it to the desired routes or groups of routes.

 This method allows you to log in automatically as soon as you load the application, and it is the method I use most often.
 I added a check to ensure that the environment is local.